 Want to experience the sunny LA life without the hefty price tags that go with renting in Los Angeles?
-Van Nuys will give you that and more with its large variety of housing options, diverse dining and shopping venues, and vibrant outdoors.
+Van Nuys will give you that and more with its large variety of housing options, diverse dining, shopping venues and vibrant outdoors.

 Van Nuys was founded in 1911 and was named after one of the developers who conceived the project.
 In 1915, it became part of Los Angeles.
-Notable landmarks include the Art-Deco style Valley Municipal Building (Van Nuys City Hall), the Van Nuys Branch Library, and the Van Nuys Woman’s Club at 14836 Sylvan St.
+Notable landmarks include the Art-Deco style Valley Municipal Building (Van Nuys City Hall), the Van Nuys Branch Library and the Van Nuys Woman’s Club.

 The cost of living in Van Nuys is below the average cost of living in greater Los Angeles but somewhat higher than the national average.
 If you’re moving to LA, Van Nuys is a great area to start out, as you’ll save on rentals while still getting great accommodation.

-For a diverse, high density area, you can still get some really stylish housing and at a lower than average cost for LA.
-Find all the latest Van Nuys rentals and browse apartments for rent in Van Nuys with RENTCafe.
+For a diverse, high density area, you can still get some really stylish housing and at a lower than the average cost for LA.
+Find all the latest Van Nuys rentals and browse apartments for rent in Van Nuys with RENTCafé.

 Check out more Los Angeles neighborhood guides:

 Wilshire – Montana, Santa Monica: Beach Living with a Touch of Class

 Westlake, Los Angeles: A Low Cost Alternative to Downtown Living